Dogs at Risk for Nasal Mites

 Recovery and Follow-Up

-Keep them separated from other pets.
+Keep them separated from others for a while.

 Sanitize bedding, bowls, and toys